Unity-Technologies/NavMeshComponents/README.md

 Further Documentation (draft) : https://docs.google.com/document/d/1usMrwMHTPNBFyT1hZRt-nQZzRDTciIQRVzmA7MQsFNw

+Note: Documentation of the low-level API to support these components are work in progress.

 # How To Get Started

 Download the feature build which is based on Unity 5.5